 BASE COAT with gesso!

 Use large brush to paint the entire sculpture with gesso.
 If you have a small area that you cannot get to with the large brush, you can use a smaller brush.
-When painting with gesso for the base coat : 1st coat – paint a thin layer that covers every area on the sculpture.
-Then allow it to completely dry…usually that takes a few hours.
-2nd coat – repeat.
+When painting with gesso for the base coat : paint a thin layer that covers every area on the sculpture and allow it to completely dry…usually that takes a day or so to dry.

 ***If you choose to ‘glop’ on the gesso – 1. you are wasting an expense art material.
 2. It is going to take much longer to dry.
 3. When it dries, it may chip and crack where it was ‘glopped’ on thick.